 The capital reserve is on account of acquisition of subsidiary companies Capital redemption reserve

-As per the provisions of Companies Act, capital redemption reserve is created out of the general reserve for the amount equivalent to the paid up capital of shares bought back by the company.
+As per the provisions of Companies Act, capital redemption reserve is created out of the general reserve for the amount equivalent to the paid up capital of shares bought back by the Company.

 Securities premium account

-Where Company issued shares at a premium, a sum equal to the aggregate amount of the premium received on those shares shall be transferred to a “securities premium account” as per the provisions of applicable Companies Act.
-This reserve is utilized as per the provisions of the Companies Act.
+Where Company issued shares at a premium, a sum equal to the aggregate amount of the premium received on those shares shall be transferred to a "securities premium account" as per the provisions of applicable Companies Act.
+This reserve is utilised as per the provisions of the Companies Act.

 Contingency reserve